opensearch-project/documentation-website/_integrations/index.md

 Introduced 2.9
 {: .label .label-purple }

-You can use OpenSearch Integrations to visualize and understand log and metric data for a particular resource in OpenSearch or OpenSearch Dashboards, such as NGINX or Amazon Virtual Private Cloud (Amazon VPC) flow logs.
+You can use **Integrations** to visualize and understand log and metric data for a particular resource in OpenSearch or OpenSearch Dashboards, such as NGINX or Amazon Virtual Private Cloud (Amazon VPC) flow logs.
 An _integration_ contains a bundle of metadata, data mappings, and visualizations that make it simple to monitor data from the resource.

 The OpenSearch Project seeks your feedback on this feature.
 Post on the [OpenSearch forum](https://forum.opensearch.org/) to let us know how OpenSearch Integrations works for you or how it can be improved.
 {: .label-yellow}

 ## Introducing OpenSearch Integrations

-The OpenSearch Integrations application provides a user-friendly and robust platform for data visualization, querying, and projection, eliminating the need for the multiple redundant steps previously required to configure dashboards.
+**Integrations** provides a user-friendly and robust platform for data visualization, querying, and projection, eliminating the need for the multiple redundant steps previously required to configure dashboards.

 ### Use cases

-OpenSearch supports a range of use cases for different user types, such as the following:

-- Search-related domain use cases, for example, e-commerce product search
-- Observability monitoring and provisioning, such as trace or metrics analysis
-- Security monitoring and threat analysis

-OpenSearch Integrations is closely aligned with established schemas, enabling out-of-the-box data mapping tailored to the domains.
+**Integrations** aligns with established data schemas across multiple domains, enabling seamless data mapping and integration for various use cases, such as e-commerce product search, observability monitoring (for example, tracing and metrics analysis), and security monitoring and threat analysis.

 ### Using the Observability schema